 Establishment and maintenance of websites

 In order to claim expenses from your office expenses budget, the website must be identifiable as your website, comply with your obligations and not contravene any conditions.
-For example, it must not solicit donations or political party memberships.
+For example, it must not solicit donations or political party memberships or pursue a commercial purpose.

 Your website may contain a party emblem or logo, and may link to your party website.